CtrlAltShivaam/Word-Composition-Problem/README.md

 5. The program will display the longest compounded word, the second longest compounded word, and the time taken to process the input file.

-## Design Decisions
+## Design Decisions + Approach Taken

 The Compound Word Finder program was designed with the primary goal of efficiently identifying the longest and second-longest compounded words in a list of alphabetically sorted words.
-Key design decisions include using a HashSet for fast word lookup, employing a recursive algorithm to detect compounded words, sorting words by length for improved efficiency, providing user-friendly console output, and ensuring ease of use by prompting the user to enter the target input file's filename.
+Key design decisions include:
+1. Using a HashSet for fast word lookup, employing a recursive algorithm to detect compounded words,
+2. Sorting words by length for improved efficiency, providing user-friendly console output, and
+3. Ensuring ease of use by prompting the user to enter the target input file's filename.

 These design choices aim to strike a balance between performance, accessibility, and thorough analysis of compounded words, making the program a practical tool for various applications.